hdrwilkinson/jax-and-flax/README.md

 ## Getting Started

 To use this repository:
-1. Clone it using `git clone` followed by the repository's URL.
+1. Clone it using `git clone https://github.com/hdrwilkinson/jax-and-flax.git`.
 2. Install any necessary dependencies as specified in the project directories.
 3. Navigate to the desired tutorial or project directory and review the instructions provided.